PDK4: Clinical significance

 PDK4 is relevant in a variety of clinical conditions.
 Short-term fasting induces an increase in PDK4 transcription by about 10-fold.
 Upon refeeding, transcription of PDK4 increased further, a surprising outlook, by about 50-fold over levels before fasting began.
 This effect can be seen long term as well.
 PDK4 is overexpressed in skeletal muscle in type 2 diabetes, resulting in impaired glucose utilization.
 In post-obese patients, there is a significant decrease in PDK4 mRNA expression, in conjunction with increased glucose uptake; this is likely due to the downregulation of PDK4 by insulin.
 This corroborates the concept that a lowered availability of free fatty acids affects glucose metabolism by PDH complex regulation.

 In fact, it has been shown that insufficient downregulation of PDK mRNA in insulin-resistant individuals could be a cause of increased PDK expression leading to impaired glucose oxidation followed by increased fatty acid oxidation.

 Exercise has been shown to induce changes in this gene as well, and that transient changes can have a cumulative effect across many exercise sessions.
-The mRNA of PDK4, along with PPARGC1A, increase in both types of muscle tissue after exercise.
+The mRNA of PDK4, along with PPARGC1A, increases in both types of muscle tissue after exercise.

 These metabolic effects can be seen in other conditions.
 Hypoxia is shown to induce PDK4 gene expression through the ERR gamma mechanism.

 Conversely, PDK4 is downregulated in cardiac muscle tissue during heart failure.

 Cancer

 The ubiquitous role of this gene lends itself to being involved in a variety of disease pathologies, including cancer.
 One metabolite, butyrate, induces hyperacetylation of the histones around the PDK4 gene.
 This is associated with a greater transcription level of PDK4 mRNA, thereby reversing the downregulation of PDK4 in colon carcinoma cells.
 In human colon cancer cells, targeting and inactivating the PDH complex limits the metabolic rate and regulates glutamine metabolism, thereby partially inhibiting cell growth.
-However, PDK4 has also been shown to promote tumor genesis and proliferation through a different pathway, the CREB-RHEB-mTORC1 signaling cascade.
+However, PDK4 has also been shown to promote tumorigenesis and proliferation through a different pathway, the CREB-RHEB-mTORC1 signaling cascade.